rickvdbosch/functions-triggers-bindings-example/README.md

 # functions-triggers-bindings-example

-Repo containing an example Azure Functions project that implements different types of Bindings.
+Repo containing an example Azure Functions project that implements different types of input and output Bindings.
 There are a few examples:

 #### BlobTriggerInputBinding

 This example shows you how to copy the triggering Blob into another container by coding it out completely.
+The steps implemented:

 - Connect to a Storage Account
 - Create a BlobClient
 - Get a reference to a container (and create it if it doesn't exist)